talhasan06/blog-project/README.md

 ## Features

-- User authentication (Sign up, Login, Logout)
+- User authentication (Register, Login)
 - JWT based authorization with access and refresh tokens
 - CRUD operations for blog posts
 - User can only modify their own blog posts